juba97/SQL/README.md

 ## 📂 Project Structure

 ### `TSQLV6/`
-Hands-on chapter-based scripts based on the book **"T-SQL Querying" (Fourth edition)**, designed to explore topics such as:
+Hands-on chapter-based scripts based on the book **"T-SQL Fundamentals" (Fourth edition)**, designed to explore topics such as:
 - Query logic
 - Subqueries and CTEs
 - Joins and set operations